2600hz/kazoo/applications/Docs (support) without a destination yes/Outbound dialing rules.md

 If u did, please share them!!!
 U can fork this repo via git and commit the changes, if thats too much u can email them to info@yumminova.eu and ill put them here with a big thumbs up.

-Please dont forget to issue a sup XXXXX command when done
+Please dont forget to issue
+sup callflow_maintenance flush
+sup crossbar_maintenance flush
+sup whistle_couch_maintenance flush

+command when done

 Curtains close